bendavp/CS4500-project/report/doc.md

 ### Application
 - due to lack of specific needs from the client, this is TBD
 ### KV-store
-- Key
+- Key:
 	- fields: home node, unique identifier of a value on that value’s home node
 	- function:
 		- getNode() => node that this key resides on
 - Value:
 	- field: char * serialized_information (can be anything)
 - KV classes:
--field: Map * (maps keys to values)
+	- field: Map * (maps keys to values)
--function:
+	- function:
 		- get(Key k) => Value, Gets a value from a KV-store based on the key
 		- getAndWait(Key k) => Value, Gets a value from a KV-store based on the key and waits for that key to exist
 		- put(Key k, Value v) => void, putting key-value pair into the KV-store
 ### Networking Layer (Nodes)
 - we plan to start to work on troubleshooting the previous networking assignments in preparation for this; API will is TBD